dsinecos/drone-location-tracker/README.md

 1. Run container using the command in the earlier section (`docker run ...`)

-2. `docker exec -it drone-location-tracker npm run tests`
+2. `docker exec -it drone-location-tracker npm run test`